satishdasari18/Integrating-Agentic-Generative-AI-with-Retail-Data-Warehouses-for-NL-Querying-and-Automated-Insights/README.md

-# Integrating Agentic Generative AI with Retail Data Warehouses for Natural Language Querying and Automated Insights
+# Integrating Agentic Generative AI with Retail Data Warehouses for NL Querying and Automated Insights